 6. Choose the Right Font Combinations

 Figuring out which combinations of Canva fonts go best together can ramp up your effectiveness with your audience.
 First, decide on the personality of your brand.
 Are you a young, fun company or a serious financial institution?
+Do you want people to get a casual vibe when they view marketing assets released by you?
+Perhaps you prefer to be seen as steady and reliable.

 No business persona is better than another.
 However, you have to really understand your audience, their pain points and what they want from your brand.
 For example, if you run a security firm, people want to know you’re taking things seriously.
 On the other hand, if you sell bath bombs, they expect a bit of lighthearted fun.